 1927- Charlie Chaplin’s short comedy The Circus premiered.

 1944- WAS WALT A RED?
-Walt Disney donated money and may have attended a tribute to leftist cartoonist Art Young in New York who had died three weeks before.
-Art Young was a close friend of John Reed and Louise Bryant, founders of the American Communist Party.
-The F.B.I. noted the event was sponsored by the radical socialist newspaper The New Masses and other attendees included progressives like Paul Robeson, Langston Hughes, Ernest Hemingway and Carl Sandburg.
+Walt Disney donated money and may have attended a tribute to cartoonist Art Young in New York who had died three weeks before.
+Art Young was a political lefty and a close friend of John Reed and Louise Bryant, founders of the American Communist Party.
+The F.B.I. noted the memorial to Young was sponsored by the socialist newspaper The New Masses and other attendees included progressives like Paul Robeson, Langston Hughes, Ernest Hemingway and Carl Sandburg.

 1948- The Wireway Company announced the first tape recorder for sale using the new magnetic tape.
 It cost $150.